1Democritus/NEA-Documentation/DATA/README.md

 Training data will be stored here;
-Each file contains 100 rows from ICD 10
+Each file contains ~100 rows from ICD 10 use gemini.google pro version to generate the raw data will turn into a csv myself
-Use Julius.ai as chatgpt is useless can't use julius.ai for everything, need a second ai